jschwabacher/academic-kickstart/content/bio/_index.md

 My love of science education quietly revealed itself to me while I led my classmates through an AP Chemistry solutions set in high school.
 I had always been interested in science, which provides my innate curiosity with an outlet, but I had not expected to find fulfillment in teaching others.
 I discovered that I could satisfy my otherwise insatiable desire for growth by helping others grow in their understanding of themselves and the universe.
 I followed the subtle pulls of curiosity and growth to Northwestern University, where I was a National Science Foundation Graduate Research Fellow.

 ### Scientific Research.
-My [research](/research) focused on water-soluble nanoparticles, which we may be used for medical imaging or biological sensing.
+My [research](/research) focused on water-soluble nanoparticles, which may be used for medical imaging or biological sensing.

 ### Teaching and education.
 Outside the lab, I was immersed in improving classrooms via scientific inquiry through the Center for the Integration of Research, Teaching, and Learning.
 This took many forms, such as completing and presenting a [Teaching-As-Research experiment](/teaching/teaching-as-research), or developing new curricula.
 I also worked with colleagues to design/conduct [teaching assistant training workshops](/teaching/training-gtas), advocate for evidenced-based changes to existing undergraduate curricula, and support a departmental commitment to pedagogy.